 The spousal unit practically gave himself whiplash whisking the banana pudding out of my reach, making for a poor photo.
 After tasting it, I couldn't really blame him.
 The custard was creamy and sturdy with nary a hint of Jello Pudding artificial aftertaste.
 I particularly liked how they layered the vanilla wafers into the pudding right before serving so they retained their texture instead of degenerating into a mushy mess.

 Final word: We liked it.
 Each dish we tried was clearly created with care.
-All of this, plus two glasses of house Chard for me and a glass of Petite Petit Syrah (along with a designated driver iced tea) came to $60 before gratuity and we took home enough leftovers for another meal.
+All of this, plus two glasses of house Chard for me and a glass of Petite Petit Syrah (along with a designated driver iced tea) for my better half came to $60 before gratuity and we took home enough leftovers for another meal.

 My blog entries contain the unmitigated, and sometimes unforgiving, dining truths and perceptions I experience as an ordinary restaurant patron.
 Every meal I post about has been fully paid for by one of the participating members of my personal dining party.
 I do not engage in the gratis blogger freebie dining events I'm constantly invited to attend and never will.
 If I ooze font-like love for a restaurant in my blog, it's because they totally earned it…not because they gave me free food or knew I was going to share the experience on the internet.